hund030/TeamsFx_Wiki_review/How-to-automate-cicd-pipelines.md

 Templates varies in host types (Azure or SPFx) by which Provision and CD workflow templates are splited into copies.
 CI, Publish workflow templates are host-type independent.
 If you're working on Azure hosted projects, please download those templates with file name of `azure` infixes.
-Or you're working on SPFx hosted projects, please download those templates with file name of `spfx` infixes.
+Or if you're working on SPFx hosted projects, please download those templates with file name of `spfx` infixes.

 ## Set up pipelines with GitHub